 Other hardscaping features to consider include accessories and backdrops.
 These can be important design elements as well.
 For instance, a sitting garden might be spruced up with the addition of a cozy bench or other comfortable seating.

 Water features, statuary, and other ornamental accessories can also be added as hardscape elements.

-The use of backdrops, such as fences, could also be included in your hardscaping ideas.
+The use of backdrops such as fences could be included in your hardscaping ideas as well.
 These can be used to house attractive climbing plants or to hide unsightly areas.